What is a complaint?

-We aim to give you a full response within 20 working days.
+We aim to give you a full response within ten working days.

 Remedies to resolve a service complaint

-If you are not satisfied with the response to your service complaint at stage 1 you may wish to contact us again.
-Please do so within four weeks of our stage 1 response.
+If you are not satisfied with the response to your service complaint at Stage 1, you may wish to contact us again to request that your complaint is escalated to Stage 2.
+Please do so within four weeks of our Stage 1 response.

 Please tell us why you are still dissatisfied with our Stage 1 response, for example:

-- if you do not agree with our decision at Stage 1 of your service complaint, together with your reasons for disagreement.
+- you do not agree with our decision at Stage 1 of your service complaint, together with your reasons for disagreement;

-A senior member of staff will consider your service complaint and aim to provide you with a response within 20 working days.
+A senior member of staff will then consider your service complaint and aim to provide you with a response within twenty working days.

 The decision at Stage 2 is the end of our complaints about the service procedure.